 The Sacraments of Service: Holy Orders & Matrimony

 - Rite of Christian Initiation of Adults (RCIA) – the process of initiation (Baptism, Confirmation, Eucharist) into the Body of Christ and the Roman Catholic Church for all those who are not baptized.
 If interested, please contact the Parish Center.
-Baptized non-Catholics and adult Catholics, who have not been Confirmed, are encouraged to contact the parish offices for information on this process.
+Baptized non-Catholics and adult Catholics, who have not been Confirmed, are encouraged to call Sr. Mary Selina at 973-763-5454, ext.
+248 for information on this process.

 Sacrament of Reconciliation (Confession)